 The word and the song are locked away for 63 days.
 Not just the sound, but the action of the praise.
 It’s like a re-set.
 The rhythms and vibrations of a complex system of churches that spans all of Europe and beyond, is changed for 63 days—then reactivated in unison on Easter Sunday.

-Forget religion and spirituality, just in terms of science, that’s pretty cool.
+Forget religion and spirituality, just in terms of science and physics, that’s pretty cool.

 Our article on the history of pancakes will follow in a couple weeks.